 Track 21 : Management for Otorhinolaryngology

-Medical and surgical managements are available in Otorhinolaryngology.
+Medical and surgical management are available in Otorhinolaryngology.
 Physicians analyse and manage the infections and ailments of the ears, nose, sinuses, larynx, mouth and throat, as well as structures of the neck and face.
 Haemostatic management is increasingly important in the field of Otorhinolaryngology.
 Especially in an ageing population, there is a major part of patients who have drug-induced coagulation abnormalities that require specific strategies before, during, and after surgery to minimize the risk of bleeding or thromboembolic complications.